 In 2007, the Midwest Petanque Alliance had a post about this machine, which was for sale on eBay France.

 Description: Very nice machine for a Petanque club which returns shot boules.
 A target boule is attached by a cable to the center of the shooting piste.
 The machine takes note of the force of the shots, and displays them on a screen (1,2 or 3) while returning the shooting boule to the player.

 I forget where I found the next photo.
 The device appears to be quite similar to the previous device.
 In the lower right-hand corner of the photo, you can see the entrance to the gravity-feed boule-return tube.
 Perhaps this was a promotional tool for KTK, like the promotional device for Marathon that we saw earlier.

 I actually built my own automatic boule return machine — you can see a video of it on YouTube.
 It was a gravity-feed machine, so the target boule had to be raised higher than ground level.
 It turned out NOT to be good for practicing shooting, but it was VERY good for practicing throwing HARD.
 I would throw as hard as I could, and the backstop of old carpet took it without a problem.
 So I would try to pay attention to my throwing form as I threw, and tried to throw HARD.

 Another design— perhaps the most ingenious of them all— is Jeff Brown’s Boule-O-Matic 3000.

 So that’s my collection of such unusual machines.
-If you have another photo of such a machine, please let me know.
+If you have photos or information about other automatic boule return machines, please let me know.